Risk, Reward and a 3,000-Foot Drop: Breaking Down the Risk in Free Solo

 Even a tiny mistake—like a loose rock or being startled by a bird—could cause him to fall to his death.
 Even the film crew of climbers documenting Alex’s attempt could barely watch for fear that their friend might not survive.

 What makes someone take on this kind of risk?
-A functional MRI revealed that Alex’s amygdala, the section of the brain that processes emotions including fear, requires a much higher level of stimuli to activate fear than the average person.
+As I talk about in my book, The Upside of Risk, a functional MRI revealed that Alex’s amygdala, the section of the brain that processes emotions including fear, requires a much higher level of stimuli to activate fear than the average person.

 He looks at risk with a level of dispassion most people are incapable of.
 As he puts it: